-Fire Detection for Drive-to-tree Feller Bunchers and Mulchers
+Fire Safety for Feller Bunchers and Mulchers

-• Feller bunchers and mulchers, both track and wheel, are at the most risk.
+Compared to other mobile industrial machines, equipment used in forestry has an above average risk of being damaged or destroyed by fire.
+Feller bunchers and mulchers, both track and wheel, are at the most risk.
 These machines work in the midst of airborne forest debris or ground vegetation that falls or is kicked up by the tires, felling saw or mulching attachment.
+Due to these factors, fire detection and fire prevention for logging equipment is absolutely essential.
 Needles, leaves, twigs and chips can become trapped inside the machine’s engine, cooling and hydraulic compartments.
 Left to possibly absorb slow leaking hydraulic oil or diesel fuel and held near high temperature, the heightened risk of fire is not difficult to understand.

-• Logging industry fire safety publications always advise that regular and thorough removal of accumulations of woody debris from all areas of the forestry machines is without question the single best fire prevention maintenance practice.
+Logging industry fire safety publications always advise that regular and thorough removal of accumulations of woody debris from all areas of the forestry machines is without question the single best fire prevention maintenance practice.
 Yet all too often this recommendation is ignored.

 The system consists of three heat sensing detectors, two located above the engine and one above the hydraulic pumps.
 If the temperature at any detector exceeds 177ºC (350ºF), the cab instrument panel ‘Fire Detected’ warning light and alarm buzzer are activated.
-In addition, the cab instrument panel ‘Stop Light’ (Engine) and warning horn are activated.
+In addition, the cab instrument panel ‘Stop Light’ (Engine) and warning horn is activated.
 It is important to note that this onboard, electrical fire detection is only a warning system.
-It is not a fi re suppression system and it will not extinguish a fire.
+It is not a fire suppression system and it will not extinguish a fire.
 The system is only activated when the engine is running.
 It will not provide a warning when the machine is shutdown.

 The Tigercat fire detection system incorporates a simple electrical circuit with a system test capability.
 As with any system, regular service checks and periodic maintenance are required to ensure that the fire detection system is fully operable.
 Failure to properly maintain the system may mean that the crucial fire detection you are counting on will be inoperative when you need it the most.
 Do not put your machine to work unless you know that your fire detection system is fully functional.

-• Turn the cab key switch to the RUN position and press the cab instrument panel ‘Bulb Test’ switch to confirm that the ‘Fire Detected’ warning light and buzzer (and all other instrument panel warning lights and horn) are operating properly.
+- Turn the cab key switch to the RUN position and press the cab instrument panel ‘Bulb Test’ switch to confirm that the ‘Fire Detected’ warning light and buzzer (and all other instrument panel warning lights and horn) are operating properly.
 This also confirms continuity of the fire detection system wiring.

-• Investigate and correct any warning light, buzzer or horn malfunction before placing the machine back to work.
-If any parts are replaced then the Monthly System Maintenance Procedure (see below) must also be completed to confi rm that the complete fire detection system is fully operational.
+- Investigate and correct any warning light, buzzer or horn malfunction before placing the machine back to work.
+If any parts are replaced then the Monthly System Maintenance Procedure (see below) must also be completed to confirm that the complete fire detection system is fully operational.

-• While performing machine maintenance operations, visually inspect for damage to the heat detectors and their mountings.
+- While performing machine maintenance operations, visually inspect for damage to the heat detectors and their mountings.
 Ensure that the system wiring is not cut, pinched, frayed, kinked or loose.

-• Ensure that the heat detectors are clean and free of debris, grease and dirt.
+- Ensure that the heat detectors are clean and free of debris, grease and dirt.

-• Damaged parts should be replaced immediately.
+- Damaged parts should be replaced immediately.
 In addition, the Monthly System Maintenance Procedure must also be completed.

-• Note in your machine maintenance records that all of the above work has been completed.
+- Note in your machine maintenance records that all of the above work has been completed.
 Proper service documentation can be extremely important in maintaining your fire insurance coverage or if making a fire insurance claim.

-• Turn the cab key switch to the RUN position and use a heat gun to apply heat to each of the three heat detectors for 30–40 seconds.
+- Turn the cab key switch to the RUN position and use a heat gun to apply heat to each of the three heat detectors for 30–40 seconds.
 Refer to the Operator’s Manual for more specific information.
 Do not use any type of flame torch to heat test the detectors.
 The intense heat of the flame can damage the detector.

 - As the temperature at each detector reaches 177ºC (350ºF), the ‘Fire Detected’ warning light and buzzer as well as the ‘Stop Light’ (Engine) and warning horn should activate Stop heating the detector and shortly thereafter as the detector cools, the warning lights, buzzer and horn should go off.
 If not, investigation and corrective action is required.
 The purpose of this procedure is to confirm proper heat activation and reset of the heat detectors.

-• Note in your machine maintenance records that all of the above work has been completed.
+- Note in your machine maintenance records that all of the above work has been completed.